uberhalit/SekiroFpsUnlockAndMore/README.md

 * automatically patch game on startup
 * seamlessly switch between windowed, borderless and borderless fullscreen
 * hotkey for patching while in (borderless) window mode
+* log and display hidden counters such as deaths/kill count

 ## Usage